vacu9708/Machine-learning/Foundations of machine learning/Linear regression/readme.md

 ![image](https://github.com/vacu9708/Machine-learning/assets/67142421/856cd7af-8bc0-4a81-9328-c976e91aa969)

 Linear regression is used for predicting a continuous outcome variable (also known as the dependent variable) from one or more predictor variables (also known as independent variables or features).<br>
-The objective of linear regression is to find the best-fitting straight line that predict the data.<br>
+The objective of linear regression is to find the best-fitting straight line that predict the output values.<br>
-The functions that are set up to find the predicted data are called `H`ypothesis:<br>
+The candidate functions that are set up to find the best predicted function are called `H`ypothesis:<br>
 ![image](https://github.com/vacu9708/Machine-learning/assets/67142421/3247fc32-1810-48f7-9dc2-c00dedef1659)<br>

 ## Cost function and learning